A new ticker, an old idea

 He's not wrong.
 He's been saying it consistently since long before CAGE existed.

 Most of the CAGE-vs-VEQT debate online is opinion.
 The math is simpler than that.
+Compound $100,000 over 30 years at a 7% baseline equity return, and the whole argument fits in four bars:

-Compound $100,000 over 30 years at a 7% baseline equity return:
+$100,000 · 30 years · 7% equity baseline

-Read the fourth row carefully.
-If the factors deliver zero excess premium net of fees during your holding period — which is exactly what happened from roughly 2010 to 2020 — you end up about $26K behind VEQT on the fee gap alone.
+Read the top and bottom bars together — that's the asymmetry of the bet.
+If the premium arrives at the upper end of Repetto's target, CAGE's 30-year outperformance pays for a meaningful chunk of an early retirement.
+If the factors deliver zero net of fees during your holding period — exactly what happened from roughly 2010 to 2020 — you end up about $26K behind VEQT on the fee gap alone.

 The decade that broke factor investing